dynamsoft-docs/barcode-reader-docs-js/programming/javascript/api-reference/BarcodeScanner-v8.6.0.md

 * [getCapabilities](#getcapabilities)

 ## turnOnTorch

 Turns on the torch/flashlight.

-Right now, this method only works in Chrome and should be called when the scanner is open.
+> This method should be called when the camera is turned on.
+Note that it only works with Chromium-based browsers such as Edge and Chrome on Windows or Android.
+Other browsers such as Firefox or Safari are not supported.
+Note that all browsers on iOS (including Chrome) use WebKit as the rendering engine and are not supported.

 ```typescript
 turnOnTorch(): Promise<void>